JANG – 장

 Illustrations: A two-shelf wardrobe, a three-shelf wardrobe.

 Two-level wardrobe.
-ICH’UNG JANG.
+ICH’UNG NONG.

 Three-level wardrobe SAMCH’UNG JANG.